-We believe in expanding and protecting the voting rights of AAPI and all immigrant communities to ensure full participation of all eligible voters in the electoral process.
-Many immigrants still face unnecessary barriers to accessing the ballot.
-Discrimination rarely manifests overtly in California today, unlike voting problems seen in other states, but there are many ways that discrimination still plays an unseen hand in preventing Asian Americans, immigrant communities, and limited-English speaking voters from receiving full and equal access to the democratic process.
+We believe in expanding and protecting the voting rights of AAPI communities and all immigrant communities, to ensure full participation of all eligible voters in the electoral process.
+Many immigrants still face unnecessary barriers to the ballot.
+Discrimination rarely manifests overtly in California elections today, unlike voting problems seen in other states, but there are many ways that discrimination still plays an unseen hand in preventing Asian Americans, immigrant communities, and limited-English speaking voters from receiving full and equal access to the democratic process.

 Report results are available in infographic form here.

-Past Redistricting/Districting Advocacy and Lawsuits
+Redistricting/Districting Advocacy and Lawsuits

 Every ten years, political boundaries are redrawn to adjust for population changes.
 Districts must be redrawn so that each elected official is representing approximately the same number of people.
 It is a complex process and many Californians do not or are unable to provide input on how the boundaries should be drawn.

-Advancing Justice – Asian Law Caucus brought together diverse communities in Northern California to testify before a Citizens Redistricting Commission.
-Our communities successfully advocated for the City of Daly City to be kept whole, instead of being broken into two legislative districts, as was the case in 2001.
-We also ensured that the Excelsior and Visitacion Valley areas of San Francisco were united with the Bayview, SOMA, and Chinatown in the same Assembly district.
+Following the 2010 decennial Census, Advancing Justice – ALC participated in a statewide effort with the Coalition of Asian Pacific Americans for Fair Redistricting (CAPAFR) to ensure that Asian American communities were kept whole in state and local districting.
+Among other activities, Advancing Justice – ALC brought together diverse communities in Northern California to testify before the California Citizens Redistricting Commission, keeping Daly City whole (instead of split into two legislative districts, as was the case in 2001) and ensuring that the Excelsior and Visitacion Valley areas of San Francisco were united with the Bayview, SOMA, and Chinatown in the same Assembly district.

 Satorre v.
 San Mateo

 In 2011, Advancing Justice – Asian Law Caucus joined as co-counsel with the Lawyers Committee for Civil Rights and the firm Arnold & Porter in a lawsuit against the County of San Mateo alleging claims under the California Voting Rights Act.
-San Mateo was the only county remaining in the state of California that still used an at-large voting system for County Supervisor seats, which had the effect of diluting minority vote.
+San Mateo was the only county remaining in the state that still used an at-large voting system for County Supervisor seats, which had the effect of diluting minority vote.
 Over the preceding two decades, the Asian American and Latino communities had grown tremendously but Asian Americans and Latinos had been unable to win Supervisor seats.